 Your body needs a balance of good and bad bacteria to function optimally.
 If there is too much bad bacteria, illness and disease can set in.
-There are a few different ways to get rid of bad bacteria and increase the good bacteria.

 With the assistance of a naturopath, Finlay and I followed the FODMAP diet in order to have our systems rebalanced.
 We both had the addition of some supplements / natural remedies, as well as the correct selection of probiotics.
 There are many strains of probiotics out there and it is important that the right one is used for these circumstances.